ahlstrominfo/Sequencer-Of-My-Dreams/readme.md

 - **Progression**: Choose which progression to use for each part.
 - **Bars**: Set the duration of each part in bars.
 - **Active State**: Choose which combination of active tracks to use for each part.

+## Track Editing

+Access the track editing menu from Track Settings for advanced track manipulation:

+- **Clear**: Reset the current track to default settings
+- **Copy Track**: Copy all settings from the current track to another track
+- **Duplicate**: Create an exact copy of the current track
+- **Track Operations**: Advanced track management and manipulation tools

+## Templates

+The sequencer includes pre-built musical templates to get you started quickly:

+- **House**: Classic house music patterns and progressions
+- **Melodic House**: More melodic and atmospheric house variations
+- **Techno**: Driving techno rhythms and bass patterns
+- **Hip-Hop**: Hip-hop drum patterns and musical elements
+- **Pop**: Pop music structures and chord progressions
+- **Glass**: Minimalist, glass-like repetitive patterns (inspired by Steve Reich/Philip Glass)
+- **Eno**: Ambient and generative music patterns (inspired by Brian Eno)

+Access templates through Sequencer Settings → Load Template.

+## Randomizer

+The AI-powered randomizer can generate new track configurations automatically:

+- **Random Style**: Generate a completely random track using any musical style
+- **Genre-Specific**: Choose from specific musical genres for more targeted randomization
+- **Smart Generation**: Uses pattern analysis to create musically coherent random tracks
+- **Instant Creativity**: Perfect for breaking creative blocks or exploring new musical ideas

+Access the randomizer through Sequencer Settings → Randomizer.

 ## Saving and Loading Sequences